 That is the question.
 Do you go for the convenience of the tear off top section of the pouch to create a handy bowl and keep your cuffs clean, or will you leave as is and use it as a convenient, resealable pouch for the rest of your meal rubbish and easy recycling when you get home?
 Both have their advantages but some would say the tear off tabs are there for a reason…

 Making a delicious and nourishing hot meal couldn’t be simpler than preparing a Back Country Cuisine meal.
-It only requires three easy steps and it’s job done, but occasionally you come across one member of the group that manages to stuff it up, and it’s usually through impatience.
+It only requires three easy steps to rehydrate your freeze dried meal and it’s job done, but occasionally you come across one member of the group that manages to stuff it up, and it’s usually through impatience.

 The recommendation on the packaging is to wait for “at least ten minutes”, which for some people means “seven minutes is close enough” but, understandably, they might be feeling extremely depleted after a long day on the track and have been dreaming of cracking into a large serve Roast Beef & Vegetables for a few hours now, so what difference does three minutes make?
 There’s also a reasonable chance that in their race to sustenance they have neglected to give things a thorough stir too, further compounding the eventuality of a mostly rehydrated dinner with a few crunchy bits in the mix.

 Of course they’ll grin and bear it, but you know on the inside they’ll be thinking if only they gave it another five minutes…

 They’re out there, and there’s more of them than you think.
 The “only eat the Cooked Breakfast” types.
 Now, without trying to pigeonhole too much here this is usually the realm of a 14-21 year old male who knows what he likes, and likes to stick with what he knows.
 And it’s large serve, three times a day for these growing boys.
 Why mess with a good thing?